Planning to automate stuff in LibreOffice? Start writing your first LibreOffice Calc macro using this guide.

-LibreOfice provides a way to write your own macro to automate various repetitive tasks in your office application.
+LibreOffice provides a way to write your macro to automate various repetitive tasks in your office application.
 You can use Python or basic for your macro development.
-This tutorial focuses on writing a basic ‘Hello World’ macro using basic in LibreOffice calc.
+This tutorial focuses on writing a macro in LibreOffice with a ‘Hello World’ macro in the Basic programming language.

-We are going to create a macro which would put the string ‘Hello World’ in the first cell of LibreOffice calc i.e. the cell of row 1 and col A.
+We are going to create a macro that would put the string ‘Hello World’ in the first cell of LibreOffice calc, i.e. the cell of row 1 and col A.

 Creating the Macro

 - Open LibreOffice Calc from

 - Go to the option from the menu:

 Tools ==> Macros ==> Organize Macros ==> LibreOffice Basic.
 Below ‘LibreOffice basic macros’ window will open.

 - Give your desired name in the macro name box and click New.
 You can use any name you want.
 For this tutorial, I have used hello_world.

 - Once you have clicked the New button, the macro editor will open.
 Here are some things to note in this window.
 This is the place where you should be writing your code, debugging your code, etc. You can see the macro’s name became the function name of your basic macro.

 - Now, it’s time to code the first macro.
 Let’s declare two variables of type objects.